• Skip to primary navigation

 If you’d like to give feedback or ask a question, please post in the comments section below.

-Filed Under: Anxiety Summit 5 Tagged With: ann louise gittleman, anxiety, anxiety summit, bile, bitters, choline, copper zinc, hormone imbalance, inositol and methionine, taurine, toxins
+Filed Under: The Anxiety Summit 5 Tagged With: ann louise gittleman, anxiety, anxiety summit, bile, bitters, choline, copper zinc, hormone imbalance, inositol and methionine, taurine, toxins

 Thyroid health and anxiety: fluoride, mercury, nitrates, phthalates and other toxins